Azure/portaldocs/portal-sdk/templates/portalfx-blades-templateBlade-advanced.md

 {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/Blades/ContentState/ViewModels/ContentStateViewModels.ts", "section": "templateBlade#contentState"}

+<a name="pinning-your-blade"></a>
 ### Pinning your blade

-Blades can be pinned to the dashboard by default.
-To prevent blades to be pinned, you need to set `Pinnable="false"` in the blade's PDL definition.
+You can mark your blades as able to be pinned to the dashboard by setting `Pinnable="true"` in the TemplateBlade's PDL definition.

 By default blades are pinned as button parts to the dashboard.